kingb12/web/content/pages/aboutme.md

 Authors: Brendan King
 Summary: About Me

 I am a prospective graduate student and current software engineer in Seattle, WA!
-My interests are NLP, Interpretability and Fairness, social science and social impact of AI, and ML for complex systems.
+My interests are NLP, Interpretable and fair AI systems, social science and social impact of AI, and ML for complex systems.
 I also like to climb mountains.